DataScientist-GustavoAguiar/Disaster_Response_App/README.md

 _classifier.pkl_ already exists but the above command will still run and replace the file will same information.

-It took me around **4 minutes** to train the classifier with grid search.
+It took me around **1 hour** to train the classifier with grid search.

-When the models is saved, it will look something like this.

 <a id='starting'></a>